Jaseci-Labs/jaclang/support/jac-lang.org/docs/learn/guide.md

 ### Multiline Comments

-Jac does not allow docstrings to be used as comments.
-However, it provides an elegant way to specify multiline comments.
+Jac provides an elegant way to specify multiline comments.
 Any text between `#*` and `*#` is treated as a multi-line comment.
 This is delightfully Pythontic.

 === "Jac"
     ```jac linenums="15"